mikependon/RepoDB.NET/pages/mappers/typemapper.md

 ---

-A class that is used to map a .NET CLR type or class property into its equivalent database type (via `DbType` object).
+A class that is being used to map a .NET CLR type or class property into its equivalent database type (via `DbType` object).
 This class is used as an alternative to the [TypeMap](/attribute/typemap) attribute.

 ### Methods